jfrancis42/js8net/README.md

 You can, of course, do far more than simply print the received JSON blob.

-The three additional types of messages that will show up in the queue are:
+The four additional types of messages that will show up in the queue are:

 * RX.CALL_ACTIVITY - The result of the function call get_call_activity()
 * RX.GET_BAND_ACTIVITY - The result of the function call get_band_activity()
 * RX.TEXT - The result of the function call get_rx_text()
+* INBOX - The result of the functions get_messages() or store_message()

 See above for documentation on what these calls do.